MicrosoftDocs/ATADocs/ATPDocs/remediation-actions.md

 The following actions can be performed directly on the on-premises account:

-- **Disable user**: This will temporarily prevent a user from logging in to the network.
+- **Disable user in AD**: This will temporarily prevent a user from logging in to the on-premises network.
 This can help prevent compromised users from moving laterally and attempting to exfiltrate data or further compromise the network.
+- **Suspend user in AAD**: This will temporarily prevent a user from logging in to Azure Active Directory.
+This can help prevent compromised users from attempting to exfiltrate data and minimizes the time between Disable user in AD and the sync of this status to the cloud.
 - **Reset user password** – This will prompt the user to change their password on the next logon, ensuring that this account can't be used for further impersonation attempts

 > [!NOTE]